Sensory theories of developmental dyslexia: three challenges for research.

 Nature Publishing Group

 MetadataShow full item record

-Recent years have seen the publication of a range of new theories suggesting that the basis of dyslexia may be sensory dysfunction.
-Here, the evidence for and against several prominent sensory theories of dyslexia is closely scrutinized.
-Contrary to the causal claims being made, my analysis suggests that many proposed sensory deficits may result from the effects of reduced reading experience on the dyslexic brain.
+Recent years have seen the publication of a range of new theories suggesting that the basis of dyslexia might be sensory dysfunction.
+In this Opinion article, the evidence for and against several prominent sensory theories of dyslexia is closely scrutinized.
+Contrary to the causal claims being made, my analysis suggests that many proposed sensory deficits might result from the effects of reduced reading experience on the dyslexic brain.
 I therefore suggest that longitudinal studies of sensory processing, beginning in infancy, are required to successfully identify the neural basis of developmental dyslexia.
 Such studies could have a powerful impact on remediation.